-The mixed finance developments will maintain separate site-based waiting lists at each property.
+The HACDB will not adopt site-based waiting lists, however, the mixed finance developments maintain separate site based waiting list at each property.

 HUD requires that public housing applicants must be offered the opportunity to be placed on the waiting list for any tenant-based or project-based voucher or moderate rehabilitation program that the HACDB operates if 1) the other programs' waiting lists are open, and 2) the family is qualified for the other programs [24 CFR 982.205(a)(2)(i)].